 Proper drainage is essential to prevent puddling water.
 This means making sure rain gutters are in good condition and properly funnel water away from the home.

 In the crawl space, water can puddle as well.
 This can be due to condensation on A/C ducts, plumbing leaks and even static pressure pulling moisture from the soil into the “void” of the crawl space.
-An extremely helpful step to take to prevent this problem within your home is with both basement and crawl space waterproofing services.
+The only way to stop this problem is through crawl space waterproofing.

 Consider a Dehumidifier as a Temporary Solution